vercel-community/rust/README.md

 ### Macro Crate

 The crate `vercel_runtime_macro` enables supporting our API bundling feature.
-This procedural macro matches all `**/*.rs` routes in your `api` folder, imports their respective handlers, and injects router logic to call the correct routes.
+This procedural macro matches all `api/**/*.rs` routes, imports their respective handlers, and injects router logic to call the correct handlers during runtime.

 ### Router Crate